-- In accordance with the Service Reporting Code of Practise, all buildings (but not their land) are depreciated over their remaining useful lives.
+- In accordance with the CIPFA Code of Practice on Local Authority Accounting, all buildings (but not their land) are depreciated over their remaining useful lives.
 A land and building split has been determined by the Council's external valuers.
 Estimates of the useful life are determined for each property and where material for components of those properties as part of the valuation process.
 These estimates of economic life may vary considerably from property to property. - Investment Properties are not depreciated, rather an annual review is undertaken of the fair carrying value.
-Any changes to these values are charged to the Provision of Services within the Comprehensive Income and Expenditure Statement in the period that they occur. - Infrastructure is depreciated over a 40 year period.

-Vehicles, Plant, and Equipment is depreciated over 10 years or less depending on the nature of the asset.
+Any changes to these values are charged to the Provision of Services within the Comprehensive Income and Expenditure Statement in the period that they occur. - Infrastructure is depreciated over a 40 year period. - Vehicles, Plant, and Equipment is depreciated over 10 years or less depending on the nature of the asset.